axwilliamson-godaddy/2024-Docker-Bootcamp/README.md

 redis        latest    fad0ee7e917a   2 weeks ago   105MB
 ```

+What does this tell us?
+Well we are using the default image tag `latest` which will (in most cases) be the most recent version of the image.
+The `IMAGE ID` is a unique identifier for the image, and the `SIZE` is the size of the image on disk.

+In this example, we can see that this particular image was built two weeks ago and is 105MB in size.

 ### Create Redis container

 > Run the open-source image redis image (last arg), call it 'redis' (--name redis) and run it in detached mode (-d)